poepublic/shareabouts-pbboston/doc/HEROKU_BUTTON.md

     $ pip install -r requirements.txt
     ```

-Once these steps complete sucessfully, you should be able to run the server with
+Once these steps complete successfully, you should be able to run the server with

     ```
     $ src/manage.py runserver